leizerbeam/soteria/README.md

 constrainttemplate.templates.gatekeeper.sh/dataprotectionrequiredlabels created
 dataprotectionrequiredlabels.constraints.gatekeeper.sh/prod-must-have-dp-labels created
 ```
-2. The second step demonstrates a typical bad behavior, to deploy an application into production without consideration of the data protection compliance policy and let it be someone elses accountability.
+2. The second step is identical to the Kyverno example.
+It demonstrates a typical bad behavior, to deploy an application into production without consideration of the data protection compliance policy and let it be someone elses accountability.
 This is also a common pattern in monolithic VM protection where a "handoff" to the data protection operations team follows deployment into production.
 While not technically incorrectly, highly scalable cloud native operaitons that ship frequently, would become severely bottlenecked.
 Feedback is given back to the developer or system integrator to correct the application YAML when they try to deploy nginx.
 In a GitOps context, this would also fail to deploy after check-in, though we would probably want to implement some form of test at code integration as well (example forthcoming).

 ```console
 kubectl apply -f nginx-deployment-invalid-missing-labels.yaml